aksommerville/fullmoon4/README.md

 - - [ ] Chalk-aware sentinel
 - - [ ] Raccoon, throws acorns
 - - [ ] Rat, pounce and bite.
 He'll miss if you're flying.
+- - [ ] Rabbit that teaches you a song.

 ### April